Monday, 13 October 2025

 You'll need 450 Quantum Shards per round for 3 expansions.
 And hopefully no more than 35 Quantum Shards on impediment removal (at least 1 of the 3 expansions needs to be naturally impediment free).
 This only gives you 1 round per championship guaranteed (we start with 500 free QS), but should be sustainable if you actually play to the extent discussed here (on average you need to exceed ~2,300 personal progress to make back 500 shards over the round and should be making a bit over 4,000).
 You can use extra shards to open chests after the last round of the championship you decide to play.

-Select rope as one goods type as it's the smallest building.
+Select Rope as one goods type as it's the smallest building.
 Troop donations are no longer a thing and will be ignored (Fighting is better, but needs some support from the main city to be smooth - and still takes more clicking).

 When donating coins or supplies, try to keep them roughly balanced.
 Initially this will mean donating supplies.
 Later on it will mean donating coins and only using supplies to make goods.